cornett/coho/doc/capi.rst

         Element symbol as it appears in the SMILES string.
         Atoms designated as aromatic will have lowercase symbols.

-    .. member:: int charge

-        Formal charge, or 0 if none was specified.

-    .. member:: int hcount

-        Number of explicit hydrogens, or -1 if none were specified.

     .. member:: int isotope

         Isotope, or -1 if unspecified.